Doctor Who Cardiff Walking Tour

 From Cardiff's civic centre to Cardiff Bay, we will explore space stations, Weeping Angels, Area 51, Nazi Germany, the Museé d'Orsay, the Titanic and even New York City, and many more locations.

-On this 2.5 hour Doctor Who walking tour of Cardiff filming locations, discover the streets, landmarks and buildings that have brought Doctor Who to life for the last 15 years, including...
+On this 2.5 hour Doctor Who walking tour of Cardiff filming locations, discover the streets, landmarks and buildings that have brought Doctor Who to life for the last two decades, including...

 Temple of Peace